Mohammed Salim (politician)

-Mohammed Salim (born 5 June 1957) is an Indian politician who is the State Secretary of the Communist Party of India (Marxist) West Bengal State Committee.
-In 2015, he was inducted into the Politburo of CPI(M) at the 21st Party Congress held in Visakhapatnam.
+Mohammed Salim (born 5 June 1957) is an Indian politician who is the State Secretary of the West Bengal branch of the Communist Party of India (Marxist) (CPI(M)).
+In 2015, he was inducted into the party's Politburo at the 21st Party Congress held in Visakhapatnam.
 He was a member of the 16th Lok Sabha, representing Raiganj.
 Earlier, he was a member of the 14th Lok Sabha, representing the Calcutta North East constituency of West Bengal.
 After delimitation, in the 2009 Lok Sabha election, Salim contested the new Calcutta North constituency and lost to Sudip Bandyopadhyay of the Trinamool Congress.
 He participated in the 2024 Indian general election as a candidate from the Left Front representing the Murshidabad Lok Sabha constituency.

-Early life

-Born on 5 June 1957 in the Kidderpore area of South Kolkata to Azizul Haque, an employee of Kolkata Port, and Ladly Haque, Salim was one of nine siblings.
-He did his schooling from St. Barnabas High School, Calcutta.
-Afterwards he studied Humanities.
-During this time, he was saved from drowning in a village in Uluberia by a woman, with whose family he still maintains contact.